2024-2025 Academic Catalog

 BIZ 103.
 Develop Your Vocation and Career Flight Plan.
 1 Hour

 BIZ 201.
-Introduction to Business.
+Business Cases and Communications.
 3 Hours

 BIZ 202.
 Career Flight Takeoff.
 1 Hour